 8 london bridge

 We designed this city terrace in Southwark for a couple, where we included three bespoke pairs of planters along the Shard's up-close panorama.
 To establish flow into the surrounding urban lightscape, we integrated innovative rooftop lighting within the custom planters and surfaces.
 We inherently construct perfectly levelled decks, and here, a streamlined hardwood platform creates a seamless canvas augmented by natural buff sandstone and energising illumination.
 Each structure elevated from the deck area presents a parallel line, enhancing visual perception fluidly, when horizontal surfaces are gauged towards the terrace's city landscape.
-Robust Mediterranean rooftop flora thrives in the setting's blustery conditions, while low planting along the perimeter is refreshed annually.
-To preserve the neighbours' Canary Wharf vista, we designed a Cedar privacy screen tapering at its end to maximise continuous panoramic clarity.
+Robust Mediterranean flora thrives in the 's blustery conditions, while low planting along the Shard-facing perimeter is refreshed annually.
+To preserve the neighbours' vista of Canary Wharf, we tapered a Cedar screen to maximise panoramic clarity while maintaining privacy.

 9 curved planter

 Many penthouse garden layouts focus on the play of light, where we distinctively design site-specific, fitted aperture planters to display along walls and roof terrace glass balustrades, preserving continuous views to water, the skyline, or iconic London landmarks.
 This 2-metre sinuous planter defines balanced scale with low foliage, while native Irises provide contrast to an architectural design.
 Our metal fabricator produced an accurate framework, transforming a small-scale design drawing into sizeable contours.
 At times, we redraw original outlines directly onto steel sheeting to ensure intricate design nuances are authentically and integrally maintained as highly bespoke elements.

 With a colossal 220-square-metre canvas on the seventh floor at St George Wharf, the entire design process had to fuse perfectly within its construction network and site preparation.
 The client steered the project from the outset, determined to overcome a myriad of unusual site constraints.
 Both the cinematic Central London setting and our client provided inspiration during three months of building work in heat and wind.
 Once the master plan was refined, we devised a safe terrace design & build approach, discussing methods to structurally secure decking to minimise movement, weight calculations, a water supply, logistics and access to a dozen abseiling anchor points.